ifremer-bioinformatics/ToolDirectory/README.md

 ### The dynamic data exploration viewer

 It provides an extensive presentation of bioinformatics softwares along with data filtering features relying on [EDAM](https://ifb-elixirfr.github.io/edam-browser) Topic and Operation terms.
 It was introduced with Tool Directory release 2.0.
+Check out a working viewer [here](https://ifremer-bioinformatics.github.io/ToolDirectorySample/).

 ![Tool Directory](doc/facet-viewer.png)